IAmJonoBo/IssueSuite/docs/README.md

 > **Note**
 > The canonical documentation lives in the [Astro Starlight workspace](starlight).
 The legacy Markdown tree has been retired to avoid divergence—browse the Starlight content directly when editing docs or run `nox -s docs` to build the site locally.

-Key entry points inside the workspace:
+Key entry points inside the workspace (run `scripts/refresh-deps.sh` or `nox -s lock` after Renovate/Dependabot updates to keep lockfiles in sync):

 - Tutorials: `docs/starlight/src/content/docs/tutorials/`
 - How-to guides: `docs/starlight/src/content/docs/how-to/`